The Latest AnyDesk Scams: Is AnyDesk Safe To Download?

 Keeping your information safe from scammers can be a full-time job.
 Make it easier with Aura’s award-winning identity theft protection services.

-With Aura, you get powerful internet security tools, three-bureau credit monitoring, the industry’s fastest fraud alerts, and a $1 million insurance policy for eligible losses due to identity theft.
+With Aura, you get powerful internet security tools, credit monitoring with the industry’s fastest fraud alerts3, and up to $1 million in insurance for eligible losses due to identity theft.

-Stay safe from scammers and online threats.
-Try Aura free for 14 days.
+Stay safe from scammers and online threats with Aura — plans start at just $3/month.

 Related Articles

-Illustration showing a warning symbol on top of a phone
+Illustration showing a warning symbol coming out of the top of a smartphone

 Internet Security